Skip to main content

 Adults enjoying dinner

 Are you dreaming of a carefree adult cruise?
-Sometimes, it's nice to vacation without any kids around.
-No worries, have that extra drink and indulge in a fine meal in an adult-only environment without worrying about those pesky add-on charges.
+Sometimes, it is nice to vacation without any kids around.
+No worries, have that extra drink and indulge in a fine meal in an adult-only environment without worrying about those pesky add-on charges or having to tend to your children.

-Drinks, wi-fi, specialty dining, gratuities, tips and room service are some of the most common extra costs cruisers will see on top of their cruise fare, making an all-inclusive option attractive to many.
+Drinks, wi-fi, specialty dining, gratuities, tips, and room service are some of the most common extra costs cruisers will see on top of their cruise fare, making an all-inclusive option attractive to many who do not want to worry about a large bill at the end of their vacation.

 Read more: What are the cheapest cruise add-ons?

-Of course, you'll be paying a premium for these inclusive cruise experiences.
+Of course, you will be paying a premium for these inclusive cruise experiences.
 Do not be surprised when you find the fares to be much more than the average mainstream cruise line.
+Most of the time, the fares are more expensive than they would be if you chose to pay for the optional add-ons.

 Here is our list of the best cruise lines for grown-ups who want the stress-free benefits that an all-inclusive, luxury cruise fare provides.